Home of K-fab

 Who ever gets the old XP4 is getting brand new shocks and suspension arms.

 Rear suspension had to play ugly.
 The 2017 had 10mm diameter hardware.
 The 2023 has 12mm diameter hardware.
-That meant that to put the 23's stuff on the 17, I was going to have to drill out all the bolt holes.
+That meant to put the 23's stuff on the 17 I was going to have to drill out all the bolt holes.
 No big deal, especially on the inner mounting points as they're just holes in a couple of plates.
 The rear carriers, on the other hand, took a bit of careful work making sure that I got the drill aligned correctly.
 They were about 3" of hole to enlarge.
 It all went well, though.

 I had to drill out all the spacers on the SuperATV suspension and then order new hardware that fit.
 Wasn't a bad job, just a job.